 Trigger #8: User makes a purchase

-When setting up a post-purchase automation workflow, include some of the following items in your emails:
+When setting up an automation workflow of post-purchase emails, include some of the following items in your emails:

 - Order status (a link to a page displaying shipping and delivery status);

 - Information about the maintenance of the purchased product;

 This order confirmation email by Short Story not only gets the customer excited about their coming order, but also offers a referral code to share with a friend and win $25 off your next order.
 It’s great for creating loyalty and getting more new customers at the same time!

 Shortly after people receive their new items, you have the best chances to turn them into repeat customers.

 Set up an automation workflow that starts a day after the product arrives and includes a sequence of 2-3 emails that will be dropping into the customer’s inbox every 2 days.

 These are just a few ideas for post-purchase email content:

 - Cross-sell related products that can be paired with the item just bought.

 - A referral link to share with a friend.